 What are the requirements for Admission?

-- Financial – Cristo Rey Jesuit exclusively serves students who desire a Catholic college prep education but could not otherwise afford to attend a Catholic high school.
+- Financial – Cristo Rey Jesuit exclusively serves students who desire a college prep education but could not otherwise afford to attend a private high school.
 Demonstrated financial need is a requirement for admission and is evaluated on a case-by-case basis through the financial aid process.
 Click here for detailed information about financial eligibility for admissions.

 - Age – Students must be 14 years old by September 1 of the year they enroll.